DNA replication: Eukaryotes

 Within eukaryotes, DNA replication is controlled within the context of the cell cycle.
 As the cell grows and divides, it progresses through stages in the cell cycle; DNA replication takes place during the S phase (synthesis phase).
 The progress of the eukaryotic cell through the cycle is controlled by cell cycle checkpoints.
 Progression through checkpoints is controlled through complex interactions between various proteins, including cyclins and cyclin-dependent kinases.
 Unlike bacteria, eukaryotic DNA replicates in the confines of the nucleus.

-The G1/S checkpoint (or restriction checkpoint) regulates whether eukaryotic cells enter the process of DNA replication and subsequent division.
+The G1/S checkpoint (restriction checkpoint) regulates whether eukaryotic cells enter the process of DNA replication and subsequent division.
 Cells that do not proceed through this checkpoint remain in the G0 stage and do not replicate their DNA.

-After passing through the G1/S checkpoint, DNA must be replicated only once in each cell cycle.
+Once the DNA has gone through the "G1/S" test, it can only be copied once in every cell cycle.
 When the Mcm complex moves away from the origin, the pre-replication complex is dismantled.
 Because a new Mcm complex cannot be loaded at an origin until the pre-replication subunits are reactivated, one origin of replication can not be used twice in the same cell cycle.

 Activation of S-Cdks in early S phase promotes the destruction or inhibition of individual pre-replication complex components, preventing immediate reassembly.
 S and M-Cdks continue to block pre-replication complex assembly even after S phase is complete, ensuring that assembly cannot occur again until all Cdk activity is reduced in late mitosis.

 In budding yeast, inhibition of assembly is caused by Cdk-dependent phosphorylation of pre-replication complex components.
 At the onset of S phase, phosphorylation of Cdc6 by Cdk1 causes the binding of Cdc6 to the SCF ubiquitin protein ligase, which causes proteolytic destruction of Cdc6.
 Cdk-dependent phosphorylation of Mcm proteins promotes their export out of the nucleus along with Cdt1 during S phase, preventing the loading of new Mcm complexes at origins during a single cell cycle.
 Cdk phosphorylation of the origin replication complex also inhibits pre-replication complex assembly.
 The individual presence of any of these three mechanisms is sufficient to inhibit pre-replication complex assembly.
 However, mutations of all three proteins in the same cell does trigger reinitiation at many origins of replication within one cell cycle.

 In animal cells, the protein geminin is a key inhibitor of pre-replication complex assembly.
 Geminin binds Cdt1, preventing its binding to the origin recognition complex.
 In G1, levels of geminin are kept low by the APC, which ubiquitinates geminin to target it for degradation.
 When geminin is destroyed, Cdt1 is released, allowing it to function in pre-replication complex assembly.
 At the end of G1, the APC is inactivated, allowing geminin to accumulate and bind Cdt1.

 Replication of chloroplast and mitochondrial genomes occurs independently of the cell cycle, through the process of D-loop replication.